Disney unboxes the Force to drive buzz for 'Star Wars' toys

 LOS ANGELES When technology and geek culture enthusiast Chris Pirillo purchased his iPhone 6 last year, he rushed home to broadcast himself unboxing the item live on YouTube.

-The video has garnered nearly 50,000 views and is part of the growing craze of 'unboxing' that is a centerpiece of a live global Walt Disney event, starting on Wednesday evening in Australia, to unveil new toys from its December movie "Star Wars: The Force Awakens."
+The video has garnered nearly 50,000 views and is part of the growing craze of 'unboxing' that is a centrepiece of a live global Walt Disney (DIS.N) event, starting on Wednesday evening in Australia, to unveil new toys from its December movie "Star Wars: The Force Awakens."

 The Disney event, to be live-streamed online, is the most high-profile embrace to date of unboxing, where people film themselves opening and trying out new toys and gadgets.